ElizabethCody/icejar/README.md

 * `setup`: This method is called whenever a connection is established and *must* be overridden by sub-classes.
-This method is called with the configuration for the module, the interface to the Mumble server, and optionally the interface to the virtual server if one was configured.
+This method is called with the configuration for the module, the interface to the Mumble server, the interface to register callbacks and optionally the interface to the virtual server if one was configured.
 This method may be called multiple times for any given module.

 * `cleanup`: This method is called only once, when a module is unloaded.
 It does not have to be overridden, but is provided to support modules which require